userfront/guide/all/docs/js.md

 ::::: row
 :::: left

-Logs a user out by invalidating their session, removes auth tokens from the browser, and then redirects the browser to the After-logout path.
+Logs a user out by invalidating their session, removes JWT access token from the browser, and then redirects the browser to the After-logout path.

 ::::
 :::: right